On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: Introduction

 The bidirectional method combines random-walk sampling and local push from two directions.
-We adapt the \BiPPR framework~\cite{lofgren2016personalized}, using the invariant property of \push from $\D_{\M}^{-1}\b$ to construct an unbiased estimator for $\t^{\top}\x^{\ast}_L$, which can be sampled via random walks from $|\t|/\|\t\|_1$ when $\M$ is RDD.
-Proper parameter selection balances the computational costs of both components, achieving improved dependence on $L$ and $\eps$, particularly for RCDD systems.
+We adapt the \BiPPR framework~\cite{lofgren2016personalized}, performing \push from $\D_{\M}^{-1}\b$ and exploiting the invariant property to construct an unbiased estimator for $\t^{\top}\x^{\ast}_L$, which can be sampled via random walks from $|\t|/\|\t\|_1$ when $\M$ is RDD.
+By balancing the computational costs of both components, we achieve improved dependence on $L$ and $\eps$, particularly for RCDD systems.

 Crucially, we can transpose the expression for $\t^{\top}\x^{\ast}_L$ to obtain an equivalent summation with $\A_{\M}^{\top}$ replaced by $\A_{\M}$ and the roles of $\b$ and $\t$ exchanged.
 This allows us to alternatively apply \push from $\D_{\M}^{-1}\t$ and random-walk sampling from $|\b|/\|\b\|_1$ when $\M$ is CDD, leading to symmetric algorithmic procedures and complexity results.